You know what I did recently?

 - Remove chicken from pan and place on paper towel-lined plate briefly, then place in a single layer in a baking dish.

 - For the sauce: In a medium bowl, whisk together the coconut milk, sugar, and vinegar.
-Pour the sauce over the chicken and bake for about an hour, stirring the chicken every 15 minutes.
+Pour the sauce over the chicken, cover with foil and bake for about an hour, stirring the chicken every 15 minutes.
 Once cooked through, let stand for at least 5 minutes to allow the sauce to thicken.
 Serve immediately over rice.

 Source: inspired by Mel’s Kitchen Cafe